TRAVELING HEALTHFULLY

 á Bring an electric steamer, if possible, and use it in a hotel room to cook vegetables that you bring or purchase, eggs, or to warm food.

-Restaurants.
-Of all the types of restaurants, ethnic restaurants such as Chinese, Thai and East Indian may be the best, though many are not that clean.
-However, they often have the most to offer in terms of cooked vegetables and simple meat dishes.
-Mexican restaurants are often not as good because they offer fewer vegetables.
+Restaurants - Which ones.
+Oriental ethnic restaurants such as Chinese, Thai and East Indian often have the most to offer in terms of cooked vegetables and simple meat dishes.
+Mexican restaurants are not as good because most offer few vegetables.
+Other types of restaurants vary in what they offer.

 Foods To Avoid.
 This is a most important section.
 Getting sick on the food ruins many vacations, and can have long-lasting consequences.
 The problem of food-borne illnesses is getting worse, not better.
 The worst foods to eat when traveling are usually: